-He says when diamond thieves are caught, agents are often shocked to see how unglamorous their lives really are.
-Many live in small apartments without contact with families, don't own cars, and are always watching their backs-on the run from authorities.
+He says when they are caught, agents are always shocked to see how unglamorous their lives really are Many live in small apartments without contact with families, don't own cars, and are always watching their backs-on the run from authorities.
 They know that if they are taken into custody-they could end up spending a very long life in a dark cell.

 Jeff Pohlman is a senior producer at CNBC.
 Andrea Day is a reporter at CNBC, covering crime and punishment.